aswinter90/SwiftyDrawer/README.md

 # SwiftUIDrawer

-A customizable drawer UI-component, which is mostly written in SwiftUI, that looks similar to the standard sheet modifier but comes with more fixed positions and further customization options.
-Handy for showing expandable and scrollable content on top of a background view like how Apple and Google do it in their map apps.
+This mostly SwiftUI-based customizable drawer component offers functionality similar to the standard sheet modifier, but with additional fixed positions and extensive customization options.
+Ideal for displaying expandable and scrollable content over a background view, akin to the drawer behavior seen in Apple and Google map applications.

-This project is still in progress and I work on it sporadically.
-Later I might add more documentation and a license file to make it open-source.
+This project is currently a work in progress, developed sporadically.
+Future updates may include additional documentation and a license file to transition it to an open-source project.

 ## Examples